 Bsc.
-Marine Biology and Environmental Studies
+Marine Biology

-My name is Shelby Kutyn and I recently completed my Bachelor of Science Degree at the University of Victoria, with a specialization in Marine Biology.
+I recently completed my Bachelor of Science Degree at the University of Victoria, with a specialization in Marine Biology.
 I was born and raised on Vancouver Island, growing an appreciation and love for nature though family camping trips, hikes, and beach combing excursions.
 I am constantly inspired by the natural beauty on the West Coast, and this inspiration is what drives me to work towards preserving its existence and learning more about it through exploration, art, and science.

 As an artist, I am inspired by the enigmatic Pacific Ocean and the ancient rain forests that blanket the West Coast.
 My creative background has allowed me to look at the world from multiple perspectives and think of innovative solutions to problems and questions revolving around wildlife and ecology.
 I would love to work in an environment where I could collaborate with other researchers and offer unique perspectives on how to approach research questions.